Competition and Complexity in Amphiphilic Polymer Morphology: Introduction

-Our main analytical result is the derivation of a curvature driven flow law for these hybrid morphologies via a multiscale analysis.
-The flow couples the evolution of the two morphologies through the temporally evolving value of $\mu_1$.
-Given admissible codimension one interface $\Gamma_b$, see Definition\,\ref{def:admissible}, and codimension two hypersurface $\Gamma_\fil$, see Definition\,\ref{def:admissible_f} with disjoint reaches, (\ref{e:whiskNbd}) and (\ref{e:whiskNbd-f}) respectively, then the composite solution defined in (\ref{e:Composite}) is admissible so long as the pearling stability conditions (\ref{eq:B-PS})-(\ref{eq:F-PS}) and the fingering stability conditions $\mu_1<\mu_b^*$ and $\mu_1<\mu_\fil^*$ hold.
-In this case the evolution of $\Gamma_b$ and $\Gamma_\fil$ are given by their normal velocities
+Our main analytical result is the derivation of curvature driven flow laws valid on slow time $\tau=\eps t$ for codimension one and two structures embedded in $\Omega\subset\RR^3$ via a multiscale analysis.
+Bilayer and filament morphologies are defined as dressings of collections of admissible interfaces and curves, respectively.
+We consider an admissible codimension one interface $\Gamma_b$, see Definition\,\ref{def:admissible}, with $O(1)$ area and codimension two curve $\Gamma_\fil$, see Definition\,\ref{def:admissible_f}, with $O(\eps^{-1})$ length.
+We assume the reaches of these two classes of surfaces, as defined in (\ref{e:whiskNbd}) and (\ref{e:whiskNbd-f}) respectively, are all disjoint and introduce the composite solution defined in (\ref{e:Composite}).
+The evolution of these composite solutions under the gradient flow (\ref{e:FCH-eq}) is parameterized at leading order by the triple $(\Gamma_b, \Gamma_\fil, \mu_1)$ according to their $\eps$-scaled normal velocities